BahyAllaAllam/To_do_list/README.md

 ## Project Description
-* This is the code repository for making to_do_list project using Django framework the data stored in a session on a cookie the session has limited time, but you can delete them at any time by just clicking the Delete button and the ability to test your browser if it is accepting cookies or not.
+* This is the code repository for making to_do_list project using Django framework the data stored in a session on a cookie the session has limited time, but you can delete them at any time by just clicking the Delete button.

 ## Project Components
 1- **Home Page**